szanata/lambda-toolkit/docs/aws/ssm.md

 ## Client

-The SDK's SSM client is instantiated with not options.
+The SDK's SSM client is instantiated with no options.

 ## Members